 One of the biggest thrills was having one of the stories, “All Boy” chosen for the 2010 Best American Short Stories by Richard Russo and another, “Bed Death” chosen for the 2011 PEN/O. Henry Prize Stories.

 Will Boast: On the writing front, I sold the memoir I’ve been working on for some time and also did a great fellowship at the University of East Anglia, which allowed me to spend several months living and writing back home in England.
 I’ve also become interested in doing more journalism.
 Last August I traveled to Burma and wrote a feature piece about the trip.
 At the moment, I’m working on a move to New York.
-I have Canadian friends who have moved there so I’m looking at following their lead and am collecting information on the ways in which to set up my personal finances once I’m there.
+I have Canadian friends who have moved there and told me all about the best moving companies nyc – IMHONYC and some other blogs that guide on the same… I thought such intricate details might add more value to my write-up.
+I am also planning on following their lead and collecting information on the ways in which to set up my personal finances once I’m there.
 I know they have US credit card for Canadians and have opened bank accounts there so I’m going to try and replicate what they’ve managed to do myself so the move can be as seamless as possible.
+Financial planning is the first thing on my to-do list, as much as I can plan at least, and I have already started by looking up various investment options and different types insurances.
+Did you know that you can get a colonial penn life insurance $9.95 per month, or that there are other similar policies for senior citizens that can help families in the time of their passing?
+I had never thought I’d come across something called a burial insurance, but it is just a reminder of all the kinds of facilities the world has to offer in this day and age.

 Kirstin Scott: The book hasn’t been a financial game-changer for me, but it has allowed me to shift priorities.
 Since winning the prize, I feel less conflicted about spending time writing fiction.